Story about my Brother, General Hieu

 Madame General Thuan told me that a soldier recounts to her:

-One night General Hieu wandered leisurely toward the soldiers quarters and approached a poker game site.
+One night General Hieu wandered leisurely toward the soldier quarters and approached a poker game site.
 One player, not knowing his commander was standing next to him in the dark, chased him away: ”You!
-Go play somewhere else.
+Go and play somewhere else.
 Since you showed up your face, I lost my luck."
 General Hieu quietly walked away!

-Close relationship between General Tri and General Hieu
+A close relationship between General Tri and General Hieu

 Colonel Nguyen Khuyen, Director of III Corps Military Security Bureau, narrates:

 When General Tri assumed the Command of III Corps, coincidently all three divisional commanders of III Corps were graduated of 3rd Class of Dalat Military Academy: Major General Nguyen Xuan Thinh held the command of 25th Division, Major General Hieu, 5th Division and Major General Lam Quang Tho, 18th Division.
-Among these three Commanders, General Tri seemed to favor General Hieu the most because General Hieu used to be his Chief Of Staff at I Corps and II Corps in 1963.
+Among these three Commanders, General Tri seemed to favor General Hieu the most because General Hieu used to be his Chief Of Staff at the I Corps and II Corps in 1963.